soccerwiz/ti84/XSQGOF/README.md

 4. Run the XSQGOF program.
 The two other lists will be filled with your expected counts (EXC) and the contribution scores (CNTRB) for follow up in the problem.
+5. The program will output all relevant test information as well as whether the Null Hypothesis can be rejected and if the Large Sample Size (expected counts
+>= 5) condition was met.